cuthbertLab/music21/music21/documentation/source/overview/overviewMetadata.rst

 Overview: Corpora and Metadata Bundles
 ======================================

-One of music21's most important features is its capability to help us examine large bodies of musical works, or *corpora*.
-We provide affordances for extracting useful metadata - the key signatures used in each piece, their durations, ambitus and so forth - into metadata bundles, and methods for searching and persisting the metadata to disk.
+One of music21's important features is its capability to help users examine large bodies of musical works, or *corpora*.
+Music21 provides tools for extracting useful metadata - the key signatures used in each piece, their durations, ambitus and so forth - into collections called metadata bundles.
+It also allows users to search those bundles, and persist them disk for later research.

 Types of corpora
 ----------------

-Music21 deals with three categories of *corpora*, made explicit via the ``corpus.Corpus`` abstract class.
+Music21 works with three categories of *corpora*, made explicit via the ``corpus.Corpus`` abstract class.

 The first category is the *core* corpus, a large collection of musical works